s5uishida/open5gs_5gc_ueransim_vpp_upf_dpdk_sample_config/README.md

 ## Overview of Open5GS 5GC Simulation Mobile Network

-This describes a simple configuration of C-Plane, VPP-UPF and Data Network Gateway for Open5GS 5GC.
+This describes a simple configuration of C-Plane, UPG-VPP and Data Network Gateway for Open5GS 5GC.
 **Note that this configuration is implemented with Proxmox VE VMs.**

 The following minimum configuration was set as a condition.